Shrikantkalekar/LendingClubCaseStudy/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> This proejct is a case study using EDA analysis for Lending financial company lending verious types of loans and identify probable defaulters to avoid finalcial loss to the company.

 ## Table of Contents